Ransome Judson Williams: Biography

 Williams sought re-election in 1946, but never had much popular support and finished a distant third to the eventual winner, Strom Thurmond.
 After the end of his term in 1947, he served as a trustee for numerous state colleges and died on January 7, 1970.

+A supporter of labor rights, during his time as governor Williams obtained legislation providing for the extension of retirement privileges to all city, county and state employees, and presided over various reforms in other areas such as health and welfare.